stevenschwenke/WritingAwesomeJavaCodeWorkshop/src/test/java/de/stevenschwenke/java/writingawesomejavacodeworkshop/part2MethodsForLegacyCode/adrianbolboaca/uglyTriviaRefactoringByAdrianBolboaca.md

      ```

 ## Using System Rules to hijack system.out
-The method getConsoleOutput used above can be replaced by using [System Rules](http://stefanbirkner.github.io/system-rules/index.html) by [Stefan Birkner](http://www.stefan-birkner.de/).
+In a previous version of this workshop, the method getConsoleOutput used above could be replaced by using [System Rules](http://stefanbirkner.github.io/system-rules/index.html) by [Stefan Birkner](http://www.stefan-birkner.de/).
+However, since the upgrade of this workshop to JUnit 5 the great library from Stefan cannot be used.
 Here's the setup and first test:

    ```java
     private Game game;